moshialam/moshialam.github.io/_pages/about.md

 Hi!
 Welcome to my website!

-I am a  Post-Doctoral Research Fellow at the [Department of Economics, Queen's University](https://www.econ.queensu.ca/).
+I am a  Post-Doctoral Research Fellow at the <a href="https://www.econ.queensu.ca/" target="_blank">Department of Economics, Queen's University</a>

 I am a labor economist.
 I received my PhD in Economics from the [Department of Economics, University of Wisconsin-Madison](https://econ.wisc.edu/) in 2021.
 Most of my current work revolves around economic inequality resulting due to differences in preferences, beliefs and information in various contexts.